googlegenomics/readthedocs/docs/source/use_cases/perform_quality_control_checks/verify_bam_id.rst

 .. contents::

 This pipeline tests a set of reads for contamination.
-It takes a set of specified ReadGroupSets of reads to test and statistics on reference allele frequencies for SNPs with a single alternative from a specified set of VariantSets and combines these to produce an estimate of the amount of contamination.
+It takes a set of specified ReadGroupSet of reads to test and statistics on reference allele frequencies for SNPs with a single alternative from a specified set of VariantSets and combines these to produce an estimate of the amount of contamination.